faithvoid/Unshittifier/README.md

 # TODO:
 - Add more redirects
+- Add site-specific blocked pages that list all equivalents (ie; Twitter would lead to a page that shows Mastodon, Bluesky, etc.)
 - Add a per-site toggle
 - Use European servers as opposed to American servers as enhanced user privacy measure
-- Add XCancel redirect option for X for those willing to put up with X-induced psychic damage
-- Redirect queries / URLs to their unshittified equivalents (ie; YouTube bookmarks will automatically redirect to yewtu.be)
 - Allow users to set manual redirects for each website
 - Add cute random animal photos to the blocked page to lighten the user's mood.